sophos/factory-api-client/README.md

-# Sophos Factory JavaScript API Client Library
+# Sophos Factory API Client Library for JavaScript

 This is the official Sophos Factory API client library for JavaScript.